The Ultimate Fighter: Team GSP vs Team Koscheck Finale: Predictions & Analysis

 A few statistical edges stand out.
 Attonito throws significantly more leather — a 0.7 sig. strike per minute gap.
 Branch is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Branch has tighter striking defense, making opponents miss more often.

 The Pick: David Branch over Rich Attonito.
-The model is firm on this one: Branch at 76%.
+We're leaning Branch here at 71%, a solid but not overwhelming edge.

 Methodology